UACSc544Fall2021/assignments/HA1B.md

 Your repository should be pre-loaded with `ha1b.html`, `ha1b.css`, `ha1b.js`,
 and `dataF2021.js`.
 You will modify `ha1b.js` and `ha1b.css` in this assignment.
 Do not change the height and width of the SVGs.

+*You should not modify the HTML to create the visualizations described below.
+The visualizations should be done solely via JS and CSS.*

+*You should modify the HTML to add your name.*

+*You can modify HTML to add things outside the charts (e.g., your own notes) but this is not required.*

 After writing the code described below, the code in the `load` event listener should run when `ha1b.html` is loaded and create the described charts.